What is constipation?

 Endocrine problems, such as hypothyroidism

-Certain medications (for example, iron preparations and narcotics such as codeine)
+Certain medications (for example, iron preparations, some antidepressants, and narcotics such as codeine)

 Why is constipation a concern?